f5businessdevelopment/Dynamic_Service_Automation_workshop/Exercise1.1/README.md

    ![alt text](../images/click_ondeployment.png)

 4. Ensure the 'Region' is ``` us-west-2 ```
+   Currently the lab is only design for AWS resources in us-west-2

 5. On the browser, under the deployment tab, click on **Cloud Accounts** and look for the **API Key** and **API Secret** as shown below
+   We will be using these AWS Secret Keys to authenticate the AWS Cloud to create infrastructure.

    ![alt text](../images/cloudaccount.png)